membraneframework-labs/guide/guide/creating_element/testing.md

 ## Using other testing utilities

-Apart from the [`Membrane.Testing.Pipeline`](https://hexdocs.pm/membrane_core/Membrane.Testing.Pipeline.html), which we've already seen, there are a bunch of other testing utilities which may come in handly for different test scenarios:
+Apart from the [`Membrane.Testing.Pipeline`](https://hexdocs.pm/membrane_core/Membrane.Testing.Pipeline.html), which we've already seen, there are a bunch of other testing utilities which may come in handy for different test scenarios:

-- [`Membrane.Testing.DataSource`](https://hexdocs.pm/membrane_core/Membrane.Testing.DataSource.html) - Can be used as an alternative for `File.Source` allowing you to pass in an list of payloads which will be supplied to the pipeline.
+- [`Membrane.Testing.Assertions`](https://hexdocs.pm/membrane_core/Membrane.Testing.Assertions.html) - Contains all available assertions that work alongside `Membrane.Testing.Pipeline` and `Membrane.Testing.Sink`.
-- [`Membrane.Testing.Source`](https://hexdocs.pm/membrane_core/Membrane.Testing.Source.html) - Will output data based on the `actions_generator`.
-Can be useful for generating sequential payloads or a random input.
+- [`Membrane.Testing.Source`](https://hexdocs.pm/membrane_core/Membrane.Testing.Source.html) - Can be either used as an alternative for `File.Source` allowing you to pass in a list of payloads that will be supplied to the pipeline or it will output data based on the `actions_generator`.
+It can be useful for generating sequential payloads or a random input.
-- [`Membrane.Testing.Sink`](https://hexdocs.pm/membrane_core/Membrane.Testing.Sink.html) - A fake sink element that will pass all received buffers to a given process.
+- [`Membrane.Testing.Sink`](https://hexdocs.pm/membrane_core/Membrane.Testing.Sink.html) - A fake sink element that will pass all received buffers, events and caps to parent pipeline.
 Useful for asserting output buffers one by one.

 ## Summary